Bedrooms: Household Safety Checklist

 - Are crib slats less than 2-3/8 inches (6 centimeters) apart?

 - Are the crib’s headboard and footboard free of large cut-outs?

 - Is all of the hardware on the crib secure?

 - Is the crib mattress firm and flat?
 Does it fit snugly in the crib?

 - Is the crib free of a drop side?

-- Is the crib free of soft pillows, large stuffed animals, bumper pads, and soft bedding?
+- Is the crib free of soft pillows, stuffed animals, bumper pads, and soft bedding?

-- Have any strings or ribbons been clipped off hanging mobiles and crib toys?
+- Have all strings or ribbons been clipped off hanging mobiles and crib toys?

 - Are window blind and curtain cords tied with clothespins or specially designed cord clips?
 Are they kept well out of reach and away from cribs?

-- Are dressers secured to walls with drawers closed?
+- Are dressers secured to the wall or floor with drawers closed?

 - Do the lids on toy chests or toy storage containers have a lid support to keep them from slamming shut?
 Are all toy chests non-locking?